martynas-subonis/ml_workflows/README.md

 This weather recognition capability would enable more efficient resource allocation and improve overall energy production forecasting.

-For this problem, we've acquired a
-[“Weather Image Recognition”](https://www.kaggle.com/datasets/jehanbhathena/weather-dataset) dataset that we believe will meet our needs.
+For this problem, we've acquired a [“Weather Image Recognition”](https://www.kaggle.com/datasets/jehanbhathena/weather-dataset) dataset as an initial dataset that we believe will meet our needs.
 Our goal is to create a model capable of predicting 11 distinct weather conditions: dew, fog/smog, frost, glaze, hail, lightning, rain, rainbow, rime, sandstorm, and snow.
 This diverse range of weather phenomena will allow our AI system to provide comprehensive insights for optimizing our renewable energy operations.

 The aim of our project is to develop a robust model training pipeline that researchers and engineers can easily reuse with different runtime parameters.
-This template should accommodate varying data sources, data splits, random seeds, training epochs etc. The pipeline should guarantee reproducibility and ease of artifact tracking, as well as a high level of automation.
+It should accommodate varying data sources (if somebody decides to enhance the initial dataset), data splits, random seeds, training epochs, etc. The pipeline should guarantee reproducibility and ease of artifact tracking, as well as a high level of automation.

 ## Pipeline Overview